 A couple years ago Maureen Dowd wrote in New York Times in her article “Are Cells the New Cigarettes?”
 “Just as parents now tell their kids that, believe it or not, there was a time when nobody knew that cigarettes were bad for you, those kids may grow up to tell their kids that, believe it or not, there was a time when nobody knew how dangerous it was to hold your phone right next to your head and chat away for hours.”

 But what’s the problem?
 What is she talking about?
-Well, the problem is that cell phone and smartphone are the first devices, which emit microwaves just near our brain while we are keeping them near the ear.
-And when the technology was developing, nobody knew the possible effects of such kind of proximity for human health.
+Well, the problem is that a cell phone is the first device, which emit microwaves just near our brain while we are keeping them near the ear.
+And when the technology has been developed, nobody knew the possible effects of such kind of proximity for our health.
 Does anyone know now?
 Yes, science knows the univocal answer at least a decade or more.
 Let’s see the facts.

-As yearly as in 2001, a group of Swedish oncologist Prof. Lennart Hardell published research paper in the European Journal of Cancer Prevention, where they firstly demonstrated that use of a cell phone increased the risk of brain tumors 2.4 times on the same side of the head where the phone was used .
-That was histopathologically verified study on Swedish cell phone users and matched control population.
+As yearly as in 2001, a group of Swedish oncologist Prof. Lennart Hardell published epidemiological study in the European Journal of Cancer Prevention, where they firstly demonstrated that use of a cell phone increased the risk of brain tumors 2.4 times on the same side of the head where the phone was used .
+Those were histopathologically verified cases on Swedish cell phone users and matched control population.

 In 2003, the Hardell’s group reported in the International Journal of Oncology, that the risk of acoustic neuroma increased in Swedish users of cell phones 4.4 times on the same side of the head where the phone was used .
 Acoustic neuroma is a benign tumor of acoustic nerve, which goes from the ear to the brain.
 The malady results in chronic pain and hearing loss.